Ilan12346-maya/XinputBridge/README.md

 This implementation has been tested on Redmagic 8S Pro with Android 13 with Xbox One and Gamesir X2 gamepad.
 Bluetooth connectivity should work, although it hasn't been tested yet.
 Any gamepad recognized by Android should work.

+## Compile winefiles your self

+evrything you will need is in "xinput_dev"

+Also main.c, modified version of brunos files [brunodev85/winlator](https://github.com/brunodev85/winlator/tree/main/wine_patches/dlls/xinput)

+testet on Ubuntu 22.04 with wine 9.3 and 9.7

+## Compile winefiles yourself

+Everything you will need is in "xinput_dev"

+Also, use the modified version of Bruno's files from [brunodev85/winlator](https://github.com/brunodev85/winlator/tree/main/wine_patches/dlls/xinput).

+Tested on Ubuntu 22.04 with Wine 9.3 and 9.7.

 ## Frequently Asked Questions

 ### With this is possible to play with gamepad any game?